WSB University: History

 The origin of WSB University dates back to the first half of the 1990s.
 When the Private College of Business and Foreign Languages was founded was the first in the Dąbrowa Górnicza.
-The university was found on 1995.
+The university was found in 1995.

 Curriculum

 The curriculum aims at interdisciplinarity and internationalization.
 The university encourages students to organize their own schedules.

 The university offers bachelors, masters, doctorate and postgraduate programs, including a Bachelors of Engineering.
 The university organizes many symposia to enrich the learning experience.

 Partnerships

 The university participates in the European Union and other international and research projects in its Lifelong Learning Programme, ERASMUS and ERASMUS MUNDUS.
 This grew into multilateral joint agreements with universities in many Europe and Asia.
 The university has about 60 bilateral cooperation agreements with overseas universities.

 The university co-operates with the business sector, including the biggest Polish employers, whose management staff participate in the creation of study programs and conduct classes.